-Creamy and fresh zucchini corn chowder loaded with seasonal corn and zucchini!
+Creamy and fresh summer corn chowder loaded with seasonal corn and zucchini!
 This lightened up chowder is made with fresh sweet corn from the cob, no flour, and half and half.

 It serves amazing on its own or with a side of our Heirloom Tomato Salad.